MikeColetta/Javascript-Password-Generator/README.md

 My script works first by prompting the user how long they would like their password.
 If the length follows according to the parameter of 8-128 then it asks for what characters they wish to include.
 If they choose a selected character that is then concatenated onto a blank array called allChosenChar.
 That array is then put through my randomizer function that incrementally adds characters to the password until it reaches the length prompted by the user.

+After getting the function to work I had some details I needed to add.
+I used toNAN to make sure if the user puts a letter in the prompt, it corrects the user and goes back to the beginning.
+I also had to fix the special characters and use the ones provided in the assignment.
+The big debugging challenge I had was initially my array of special characters were all separated by a comma.
+That made all of the extra commas go into my password as characters.
+I fixed this by making each character variable one long string instead.

 Overall, I had a tough time with this assignment, but the help from my tutors, TAs and my peers really helped me understand the concept from what I was trying to build.
 If I could do the process again I would pseudocode out every step with notes first.
 I did that with my tutor after I had already started and it helped immensely.

-After getting the function to work I had some details I needed to add.
-I used toNAN to make sure if the user puts a letter in the prompt, it corrects the user and goes back to the beginning.
-I also had to fix the special characters and use the ones provided in the assignment.

 ## Project Link
 [Deployed Link](https://mikecoletta.github.io/Javascript-Password-Generator/)